 Tel: (345) 923 2471 or Tel: (345) 325-9661

 Big Brother Big Sisters of the Cayman Islands (BBBS Cayman) is part of an international youth mentoring programme which serves boys and girls ages 7-16 years old.
 Each child, known as a Little, is matched with an adult mentor, known as a Big brother or a Big sister.
 The Little and their Big meet regularly, with professional support provided by BBBS staff.
 Bigs act as a friend and role model for their Little, helping them to achieve their best potential.
+New members are always welcome.

 Breast Cancer Foundation